Hands Nagoya: Recommended Shops and the Most Charming Items!

 After that, the screen will show you several amount options.
 Press the button showing the amount you want to charge your IC card with, then proceed to insert bills or coins in the same manner as the purchasing steps.
 (The specific steps may vary depending on the railway company's machine).

-How to Use IC Cards
+How to Use Suica and IC Cards at Ticket Gates and for Shopping

 At Ticket Gates within Train Station